Semrush helps you:

 Report Bite Sized Stats

-Bite sized stats give bloggers something concrete to include in their blog posts.
+Bite sized stats give bloggers concrete tables and figures to include in their blog posts.

 For example, in our voice search study we reported this stat: